jrlevine/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ensuring that the contents of the document accurately reflect the decisions that have been made by the working group.

+When a document is composed and edited mainly by one or more individuals they may be referred to as the document authors.
+The distinction is not significant.

-As a general practice, the Working Group Chair and Document Editor positions are filled by different individuals to help ensure that the resulting documents accurately reflect the consensus of the Working Group and that all processes are followed.
+When a Document Editor/Author is a Chair of the same working group, a co-chair should manage the process around the document.
+If a co-chair is not available, the process must be monitored carefully to ensure ensure that the resulting documents accurately reflect the consensus of the Working Group and that all processes are followed.

 ## The Working Group Chair